watchthelight/pawtech-v2/docs/reference/slash-commands.md

   - Example: "This command can only be used in a server."

 - **User Confirmations** - Personal acknowledgments with no team value
-  - Example: "Suggestion submitted!" (after /suggest)
+  - Example: "Role assigned successfully!"

 - **Status Queries** - Read-only information requests
   - Example: "Panic mode is OFF" (after /panic status)